xurble/FeedThing/README.md

 FeedThing is a pretty simple Python 3 / Django 2.2 application.
 There are a few external dependencies that need pip installing (listed in requirements.txt)

 The django `settings.py` file  is not quite complete.
 It imports some of its settings from `settings_server.py` which is listed in `.gitignore` because it is installation specific.
-There is an example.
+There is an example

-Host it as you would any other django app.
-I had it running for years under fastcgi and it was fine.
-I currently run it behind gunicorn & nginx which is better.

 Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting `/refresh/` or, better still, calling the management command `manage.py refreshfeeds`

 I have that set up as a cron job every five minutes.
-This was a cheesy way to work around the severe lameness of my last hosting, but its working well enough that I still do it that way.
-Celery beat would work too.
+This is a cheesy way to work around the severe lameness of my current hosting.

+If you were to run it on something sensible, you'd probably want to use Celery or similar.

 User management is not done yet.
 Make yourself a login using `manage.py createsuperuser`